OxyProgrammer/cqrs-plus/README.md

 ## About The Project

 This repository contains a comprehensive CQRS implementation for a distributed environment.
-The code demonstrates a polyglot microservices application that implements Command Query Responsibility Segregation using Event Sourcing.
+The code demonstrates a microservices application that implements Command Query Responsibility Segregation using Event Sourcing.
-CQRS Plus uses a variety of technologies.
+CQRS with Event Sourcing.

 <p align="right">(<a href="#top">back to top</a>)</p>